LoopKit/loopdocs/docs/version/development.md

 This section provides an overview of changes to `dev` compared to the current release: `Loop v3.14.0`.

 The current version of `dev` is v3.14.2.
-This has a very significant change - please read the warning.
+This has some very significant changes - please read the bullets and the Omnipod warning.

+* The Medtrum Nano 200 U / 300 U pump manager is added to the dev branch and will be in the next release
+* The Eversense E3 and 365 sensor CGM manager is added to the dev branch and will be in the next release
+* The unified OmnipodKit pump managaer, which controls either Classic (Eros) or DASH pods, is added to the dev branch and will be in the next release
+    * The OmniBLE and OmniKit single-pod-type pump managers were removed from the dev branch

 !!! important "Omnipod Users cannot return to v3.14.0 after building v3.14.2 without replacing their Pod"
     The new unified Omnipod Pump Manager, OmnipodKit, is the only pump manager available in v3.14.2.